 Burundi boasts diverse natural resources such as uranium, nickel, cobalt, copper, and platinum.
 Service sectors in the country include the assembly of imported components, public works construction, food processing, and light consumer goods such as blankets, shoes, and soap.

 Situated in the Great Rift Valley, Burundi is home to Lake Tanganyika, which has incredible beaches.
 Historical sites and other tourist attractions also abound in Burundi.

 Unfortunately, living in Burundi comes with security risks, including violent crime and threats of terrorism.
-However, there are relatively safe areas for expatriates too.
-Bujumbura is where most expats live and is a cosmopolitan city with much to offer.
+However, there are relatively safe areas too.
+Bujumbura, a cosmopolitan city with much to offer, is one of them.

 Prospective jobseekers must be able to speak French, the national language.

-Visit CA Global’s Africa job portal to find our job board with the latest Burundi jobs.
+Visit CA Global’s Africa Jobs portal to find our job board with the latest Burundi jobs.
 With 15 years of recruitment experience in Africa, CA Global can be counted on to place highly skilled individuals for jobs in Burundi, be they locals, Diaspora, or expatriates.